mahossam/scRNA-seq-Cell-Type-Classification/README.md

 Here we train two baseline classifiers and a self-attention transformer to classify cells by their cell type using single-cell RNA-seq data.

-The Self-Attention Transformer is a proof of concept that beat the Random Forest baseline but did not beat the Logistic Regression one.
+The Self-Attention Transformer is a proof of concept that beats the Random Forest baseline but did not beat the Logistic Regression one.
 The Self-Attention module is implemented from scratch.

 ## Install dependencies